Click on a letter above to view the list of gems.

 Common Associations:

-Boracite, Kainite, Pinnoite, (Germany); Anhydrite, Halite (Inder deposit, Kazakhstan).
+Boracite, Pinnoite, Kainite (Germany); Anhydrite, Halite (Inder deposit, Kazakhstan).

 Type Locality:

-Schmidtmannshall, Aschersleben, Saxony-Anhalt, Germany
+Schmidtmannshall, Aschersleben, Stassfurt Potash deposit, Saxony-Anhalt, Germany

 Year Discovered: